zaiisao/Documentation/en/Interactive Broadcast/join_live_ios.md

 ### Set the channel profile as Live Broadcast
 After initializing AgoraRtcEngine, call the `setChannelProfile` method to set the channel profile.
 AgoraRtcEngine applies optimization according to the channel profile.

 In the `setChannelProfile` method, set the channel profile as Live Broadcast.
 This profile applies to an interactive broadcast scenario.
-Each channel includes two roles: Host and Audience.
-The host (broadcaster) sends and receives audio and video streams while the audience can only receive the audio streams.
+Each channel includes two roles:

+- The host (broadcaster) sends and receives audio and video streams.
+- The audience receives the audio and video streams.

 > - Call the `setChannelProfile` method before joining a channel.
-> - One engine can be specified one profile only.
+> - One engine can specify one profile only.
 If you want to switch to another profile, destroy the current engine using the `destroy` method and create a new engine before calling the `setChannelProfile` method to set the new channel profile.

 ```objective-c
 //Objective-C